Nllii/Apollo/README.md

 ###  Workflow is a script to setup a Raspberry pi as a server for developement running ubuntu 22.04.
 Basic minimal setup.

 ### For web developement docker images wil be used.
-Setting up ngnix, apache, maven etc... usually crashes the Raspberry pi or hangs the kernal.
+Setting up ngnix, apache, maven etc... usually crashes the Raspberry pi, the is going to be a huge config of open ports that need to be fix.
+To avoid this; do everything in docker before moving to your machine.

 TESTED on ubuntu 22.04